* Armed men seize buildings in Crimea, run up Russian flag

 “I asked them what they wanted, and they said ‘To make our own decisions, not to have Kiev telling us what to do’.”

-Ukraine’s new interior minister, Arsen Avakov, said the attackers had automatic weapons and machine guns.
+Acting interior minister Arsen Avakov said the attackers had automatic weapons and machine guns.

-The regional prime minister said on Thursday he had spoken to the people by telephone, but they had not made any demands or said why they were there.
+The regional prime minister said he had spoken to the people inside the building by telephone, but they had not made any demands or said why they were there.
 They had promised to call him back but had not done so, he said.

-With the siege apparently still under way, the regional parliament met in another part of the building and voted to hold its referendum on May 25, the day Ukraine plans to elect a new president to replace Yanukovich.
-The measure, if passed, would declare Crimea sovereign, with its relationship to the rest of Ukraine governed by treaty.
+With the occupation apparently still under way, the regional parliament met in another part of the building and voted to hold referendum on May 25, the day Ukraine plans to elect a new president to replace Yanukovich.
+The referendum, if passed, would declare Crimea sovereign, with its relationship to the rest of Ukraine governed by treaty.

 However, elsewhere there was some anger at the invasion of the regional parliament and the flying of the Russian flag.